NeuralWxMaps/PcpnWrnUS/index.md

       <td>Members 4, 15, 20 and 26</td>
       <td>Members 22 and 30</td>
     </tr>
-<p>In this collection of ensemble clusters, note that the green cluster has a bullseye of precipitation over east-central Nevada and a band of precipitation from north-central Colorado up through eastern Wyoming.
-Neither of these features is represented by the ensemble mean.
-In north-central Colorado there are 4 contour lines, representing between four-tenths and one-half inch of liquid water equivalent precipitation. </p>
 <table border="1" cellpadding="1" cellspacing="1">
     <tr>
       <th>Model RunTime:</th>
       <th>12/9/20 00z 114 Hrs</th>
-      <th></th>
     <tr>
       <th>Phase-Space Plot</th>
       <th>Ensemble Mean</th>